cltk/cltk/docs/greek.rst

 Corpus Readers
 ==============

+When using CLTK to work with text from a corpus, it is advantageous to have one's code read the text through a standardized interface, rather than cutting and pasting by hand or reading it by directly opening a file in python.
+Using the CorpusReader class for this purpose avoids having to hardcode snippets of text or path names of files in your code.
+A CorpusReader object also provides facilities for breaking the text up into chunks of various sizes: documents, paragraphs, sentences, and words.
+These chunks are read from the corpus and returned as arrays.
+Specifying indices in these arrays is somewhat similar to the traditional practice of referring to parts of a text by citation styles such as Iliad Δ.124, but avoids the nuances and inconsistencies that come up because of issues such as differences between editions.

-Most users will want to access words, sentences, paragraphs and even whole documents via a CorpusReader object.
-All Corpus contributors should provide a suitable reader.
-There is one for Perseus Greek, and others will be made available.
+All corpus contributors should provide a suitable reader.
+Currently there is CorpusReader in the Latin and Greek Tesserae and Perseus corpora, and the Latin Library.

 The CorpusReader methods: ``paras()`` returns paragraphs, if possible; ``words()`` returns a generator of words; ``sentences`` returns a generator of sentences; ``docs`` returns a generator of Python dictionary objects representing each document.

 .. code-block:: python